HvdW144/shampoo/README.md

 # Getting started: Monte-Carlo simulation

 # Associated publications
-[1] Oosterloo, M., Kamp, I., van Westrenen, W., Dominik, C., 2023.
+[1] **Oosterloo, M.**, Kamp, I., van Westrenen, W., Dominik, C., **2023**.
 SHAMPOO: A stochastic model for tracking dust particles under the influence of non-local disk processes.
 Astronomy and Astrophysics 674, A124

-[2] Oosterloo, M., Kamp, I., van Westrenen, W., 2024.
+[2] **Oosterloo, M.**, Kamp, I., van Westrenen, W., **2024**.
 The effect of nonlocal disk processes on the volatile CHNOS budgets of planetesimal-forming material.
 Astronomy and Astrophysics